Molecular Plant-Microbe Interactions

 - Give an overview of the mechanisms by which plants respond and protect themselves against pathogens.

-- List cellular signal transduction mechanisms in plants and microorganisms.
+- List major cellular signal transduction mechanisms in plants and microorganisms.

 - Describe the molecular mechanisms used by pathogens for overcoming host defences.